Congestion Charge Ruling | Are You Affected ?

 What about the upcoming Ultra Low Emission Zone (ULEZ)?

 London’s air quality has reduced significantly in recent years.
 The Ultra Low Emission Zone is a way to further reduce the most harmful emissions generated by road transport in central London and across the Capital.

 From 8 April 2019, ULEZ will replace the T-Charge and operate 24 hours a day, 7 days a week, every day of the year, within the same area as the current Congestion Charging Zone (CCZ).

-All PCO cars travelling in ULEZ zone must meet certain emissions standards to drive in the zone or will have to pay £12.50 per day charge.
+All PCO cars traveling in ULEZ zone must meet certain emissions standards to drive in the zone or will have to pay £12.50* per day charge.